American-Institutes-for-Research/data-story-template/doc-site-src/docs/intro.md

 - R package [servr](https://github.com/yihui/servr)
   - We use this package to run a simple local web server for development.

-Alternatively, there are other great choices for code editor and IDE such as [VS Code](https://code.visualstudio.com/).
+There are other great choices for code editor and IDE such as [VS Code](https://code.visualstudio.com/).
 You could also use [Node](https://nodejs.org/en/) to run a local dev server.
 But we won't use them for this tutorial.

 ## Start the site locally